bf2799/GroupMealSignups/README.md

 5. Delete Sheet1 (default sheet) by right-clicking it on the bottom of the screen
 6. Create a Google Form and name it "(Organization) Group Meal Signup"
    **Order is important**
    a.
-Add a label with title "Contact Info" and subtitle "Reminders will be sent to email"
+Add a title and description with title "Contact Info" and subtitle "Reminders will be sent to email"
    b.
 Add a *REQUIRED* short-answer question titled "Name"
    c.
 Add a *REQUIRED* short-answer question titled "Email"
    d.
 Add a short-answer question titled "Phone Number"